 1. Gro Company Velour Sleeping Bag, 3.5 tog, 18-36 months

 If you’ve been reading the whole article then you probably noticed that this sleeping bag has featured before but in a different size.
 We want to keep it varied but keeping it varied for varied sake means we aren’t actually recommending the ones we believe are the best.
 The Gro Company Velour Sleeping Bag, 3.5 tog we feel is one of the best sleeping bags regardless of the size so we’ve decided to showcase it again.
 A simply superb product which is exceptionally soft and has passed all of the safety tests you can throw at it.
-Despite 3.5
+Despite 3.5 tog being 1.0 higher than the all-weather one we just felt that if you wanted a baby to be cosy during the colder months and when camping/travelling then this really is it.

 As the only one given the nod by the Lullaby Trust it’s hard to look past this one if your top priority is safe sleeping.
 Top quality stitching, safe and secure YKK zips and easy access on the side make it convenient, too.
 It’s not cheap, mind, with full price being mid £40s and offer price being low £30s and you only get one in a pack.
 You will get a free nursery thermometer, though, which is a much welcome bonus if you haven’t got one.
-All in all, if you want a bigger
+All in all, if you want a bigger bag for your 18-36 month baby and don’t mind paying the extra for an approved bag which looks and feels great then this is it.

 2. Gro Bag winter warmer, 3.5 tog, 18-36 months

 A second entry from the fabulous Gro company is their fantastic 3.5 tog winter warmer sleeping bag which features a super cute penguin design.
-We’ve chosen this one and the Gro company again as the sleeping bags are multi-award winning (Made for Mums) and
+We’ve chosen this one and the Gro company again as the sleeping bags are multi-award winning (Made for Mums) and has a reasonable price point half way between being cheap and being expensive making it accessible for most people.
+The quality of the sleeping bag is simply faultless and you can tell that the 100% cotton they use is top notch and the stitching is not going to let you down.

 It’s compliant with European standards and uses YKK safety zips.
 It’s sleeveless which can help cool your baby down if it’s a little too hot (3.5 tog is a bit higher than average).
 It’s very easy and quick to get the sleeping bag on and it’s the same story to take it off.
 Midnight nappy changes are also a doddle making this a very convenient solution to getting your baby (and you) a peaceful and safe night’s sleep.
 Comes with a full user guide and washing instructions.
 To put it simply, if you are looking for a mid-range 18-36 month sleeping bag that’s got a neutral, cute pattern then this is the one for you.